andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/README.md

 - **Reduced Code Duplication**: Image upload logic consolidated from ~50 duplicated lines to reusable functions
 - **Standardized Patterns**: Consistent permission checks and error handling across controllers

-For detailed migration guides and examples, see the refactoring documentation in `archive/REFACTORING_SUMMARY.md`.
+For detailed information about the codebase structure, see the Project Structure section above.

 ## Environment Variables